BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 54 stroke:green,stroke-width:2.0px
     linkStyle 55 stroke:#55f,stroke-width:2.0px
 ```
-An ordinary validator can now verify that one of the signatures matches a public key he has in his saved Envelope from release 1.7.2.
-Automatic validation!
-This will then allow for a continued chain of validation going forward.
-If Casey produces 1.7.4 on his own, because Omar is out sick, validators can see that Casey's public key was in 1.7.3, signed by Omar, so they know the new release is safe.

-A more strict validator might instead validate the `signerInfo` for Casey themselves.
-Even if they miss 1.7.3, they'll be able to chain back from any later release until they find the initial one with the `signerInfo`.

 Casey is happy that he's achieved his goal: creating software releases that are easily validatable in automated ways, even as engineers change over time.